eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 The Agent Senders Map holds the sink ends of the channels to the Ankaios Agents.
 It also allows concurrent access to the sinks by internal locking.

-### Execution Command Proxy
+### From Server Proxy

-The Execution Command Proxy provides functions that forward the Execution Commands to and from Ankaios via gRPC.
+The From Server Proxy provides functions that forward From Server messages to and from Ankaios via gRPC.
 The Proxy functions also do conversion of the transferred objects to the appropriate format.

-### State Change Command Proxy
+### To Server Proxy

-The State Change Command Proxy provides functions that forward the State Change Command to and from Ankaios via gRPC.
+The To Server Proxy provides functions that forward To Server messages to and from Ankaios via gRPC.
 The Proxy functions also do conversion of the transferred objects to the appropriate format.

 ### gRPC Agent Connection